Tarektouati/vue-use-web/docs/guide/clipboard.md

 | -------------------- | -------------------------------------------- |
 | `write(str: string)` | Writes the given string it in the clipboard. |

+## Use-cases

+I'm sure you can think of multiple situations where you would like to copy the clipboard text or write some data into them.
+Mainly stuff like copying code in snippets, referral links, recovery codes or really any hard to remember text.

 ## Example

 ```vue